luisbenitez02/g-challenge/README.md

 **Example of request in Python**

-If you prefeer execute a request out of the web explorer, You can add _'Content-Type': 'application/json'_ to the headers and **the result returned will be a JSON file**
+If you prefeer to execute a request out of the web explorer, You can add _'Content-Type': 'application/json'_ to the headers and **the result returned will be a JSON file**
 ```python
 import requests
 import json